 As we are expected to “do more with less” in this world of increasing disconnection, our employees are becoming more and more tired of giving, particularly in professions where we hold people with trauma histories.
 Some would say, however, that we are wired for compassion and that you cannot tire of the things we are born to do.
-We can, however, be triggered by our own stories, and when we have no where to put that “stuff”, we can’t do our jobs like we used to do.
+When our hearts get tired, it often happens when we are triggered by our own stories.
+When we have nowhere to put the hard stuff, we can’t do our jobs like we used to do.
 We can’t “show up” like we used to.
-And we start to wonder “what’s wrong with me”.
-What I know for sure is that we cannot serve from an empty vessel.
-This day will involve a discussion about how we need to look after each other if we can ever hope to assist the children and families we serve and teach.
-How do we rally the “village” to be the best we can be?
+And we start to wonder “what’s wrong with me?”.
+This happens because no one (seriously) can serve from an empty vessel.
+This talk is about how we need to (AND CAN) look after each other, so we can continue serving the children and families who need us most.

-It always amazes me that this is the universal process that is one of the hardest things to talk about.
-What I know to be true, however, is this: death and loss are the great equalizer.
+It still amazes me that the universal experience of grief and loss is the one that’s the hardest to talk about.
+None of us get out of here alive.
 Every single soul on this planet will experience it.
-I’ve come to learn that when we are in it, in the messiest parts of “it”, we know what we need.
-We just want someone to lean on.
-Not to fix it, but to lean on.
-It seems to me, that often when we are on the other side of this universal process, that we forget entirely what to give to those grieving, and we struggle most with how to fix it (what to bring, what to say, what not to say).
-Although grief is a universal experience, it is remarkable that very few of us know “what to do” or “what to say” in times of grief, especially with children.
-And even worse, when grief and trauma go hand in hand, many of us feel like lost ships in a stormy sea.
-We will spend the day talking about the saddest parts of grief, how to help each other stay connected, and how to come out never the same, but perhaps even stronger on the other side.
+It pays no mind to age, sex, socioeconomic status, religion, or race.
+I’ve come to learn that when we are in it, in the messiest parts of it, we know what we need—someone to lean on.
+Unfortunately, when we are on the other side of grief and loss, we tend to forget what is needed by those grieving, and we gravitate towards action—how to fix it (what to bring, what to say, what not to say).
+Even worse, when grief and trauma go hand in hand, many of us feel like lost ships in a stormy sea.
+This day is all about a quote by Mitch Albom that stopped me in my tracks: “Death ends a life, not a relationship”.
+What ever you have in front of you today, I promise you this, you’re wired for it.
+You will survive it so much easier when you know this: We are wired for connection.
+Together, we will explore the saddest parts of grief, how we can help each other stay connected, and we can come out not the same, but perhaps even stronger on the other side.

-This is our most recent talk and it has essentially built itself.
 As I develop my own company and talk about the importance of relationships across all other aspects of life, I’ve come to understand that system leaders are some of the most powerful people on the planet.
-And good leaders understand the importance of relationship first.
-It’s also become clear to me that good leaders are rare.
-But when you are one, you can build a team who will run through the fire with you.
-They will be brave, and courageous, and committed.
-The steps to create a team like this are shockingly simple to do (on paper) but require remarkable courage in action.
-I believe the job of a leader is to make the uncomfortable, comfortable.
-To excavate the unsaid and create an environment where teams are connected.
-We know without a doubt that people with a common goal are exponentially more committed and productive, it’s how we get them there that makes all the difference.
-I believe relationship knows no hierarchy; however, leaders at the top who embody connection make it safe for everyone on their team to use their power of connection to change their organization.
+And good leaders understand the importance of relationships first.
+It has also become clear to me that while good leaders are rare, they can be made.
+The steps to create a connected, relationship-based team are shockingly simple to do (on paper), but require remarkable courage in action.
+They require brave leaders who aren’t scared to step into discomfort, to excavate the unsaid, and who understand that trust is built in the small moments.
+We know, without a doubt, that people with a common goal are exponentially more committed and productive; how we get them there makes all the difference.

-Being “trauma-informed” is the focus for many schools and organizations these days.
-And it is critical and necessary for those of us working in professions where people experience significant trauma (like in our classrooms, and in every single public service sector on the planet).
-In truth, very few of us get through this life unscathed and understanding the brain from a trauma perspective can change everything.
-We’ve developed this as a one-day session we will spend some time talking about the ever-increasing mental health concerns in our lives from our kids to those struggling with addiction.
-We will explore what “trauma” means for kids and adults alike, and what it is that is most helpful following a significant trauma.
-We will discuss the research regarding the impact of Adverse Childhood Experiences (ACE’s) and how this shows up in our communities and our classrooms.
-We will talk about the necessity of leaders assisting staff in keeping their “lid on” and reminding them, as often as we can, that they are the difference makers when we work in organizations that face people with trauma stories.
-We will highlight the struggles that we face in our province that show up in our classrooms and we will discuss some potential approaches that may assist in helping our staff keep our kids (and their families) regulated and supported.
+Being “trauma-informed” is the focus for many schools and organizations these days, and critical for those of us working in professions where people experience significant trauma (like in our classrooms, and in every single public service sector on the planet).
+In truth, very few of us get through this life unscathed.
+Understanding our brains from a trauma perspective, including research into the impact of Adverse Childhood Experiences (ACE’s) and how this shows up in our communities and our classrooms, can help change every, single aspect of our work.
+In this talk, I explore what “trauma” means for kids and adults, the ever-increasing mental health concerns and their impact on our lives, and what is most helpful following a significant traumatic incident.
+We will talk about the necessity of leaders assisting staff in keeping their “lid on” and reminding them, as often as we can, that their “people” are the difference makers.
+We will highlight the struggles that show up in our classrooms, as well as some approaches that may assist in helping our staff keep our kids (and their families) regulated and supported.